 If your CLL is slow growing and not causing you serious symptoms, you likely will not have treatment right away.
 This approach is called 'watch and wait' or 'watchful waiting' or 'active monitoring'.

 This does not mean your cancer is being ignored by your medical team.
-During the watch and wait period, you will meet regularly with your cancer specialist to monitor changes in your disease and overall health.
+During the watch and wait period, you will meet regularly with your hematologist or oncologist to monitor changes in your disease and overall health.
 At these appointments, your doctor will examine you and do blood tests.
 They will also ask how you are feeling and about any symptoms you have.

 The results of exams and blood tests over time will help your doctor determine if you need treatment and the type of treatment you should have.